The Fairtrade certification system is rigorous, independent, and in-line with best-in-class certification practice.

 After receiving the initial Fairtrade certification, producer organizations are physically audited at least twice in a three-year certification cycle.
 In addition to the regular audits, FLOCERT conducts regular unannounced audits.

-FLOCERT and some national Fairtrade organizations, such as Fairtrade Canada also certify traders and companies against the Fairtrade Trade Standard.
+FLOCERT and some national Fairtrade organizations, such as Fairtrade Australia and New Zealand also certify traders and companies against the Fairtrade Trade Standard.
 Traders and companies wishing to sell Fairtrade products often first receive a temporary ‘permission to trade’ after a desk-top assessment and prior to their first audit.
 This enables traders to build up a history in the Fairtrade system that can be audited and enables producers to benefit from new buyers coming on board.

 A complete audit is then conducted within six months after receiving the permission to trade.
 At the audit itself the auditor checks on-site if all Fairtrade transactions were conducted in line with the corresponding Fairtrade Standards.
 Traders involved in Fairtrade Premium and Minimum Price payments are audited at least twice in a three-year certification cycle and our certifiers also conducts unannounced audits.